-*Packs, sleeping bags, and pads are available free of charge upon request.
+*Packs, sleeping bags, and pads are available free if requested during your trip sign up.

 **Hygiene Information: Note that OA follows a stringent “Pack it In, Pack it Out” philosophy.
 Plastic ziplocks will be provided to pack out toilet paper and feminine hygiene products.